Skip to content

 Add DeepSeek V3 to your model routing setup if:

-• You’re doing meaningful volume on routine code work
+• You are doing meaningful volume on routine code work

 • Your monthly Claude / GPT bill is over $50/month and you want to optimise

-• You build / use automation that calls LLMs at scale
+• You build or use automation that calls LLMs at scale

-• You’re OK with the China-hosted API (or willing to self-host)
+• You are OK with the China-hosted API (or willing to invest in self-hosting via KTransformers-class setups)

-• You’re primarily doing hard multi-file work where Claude’s edge matters
+• You are primarily doing hard multi-file work where Claude’s edge matters

-• Your volume is low enough that the cost savings don’t matter (saving $5/month is not worth the routing complexity)
+• Your volume is low enough that the cost savings do not matter (saving $5/month is not worth the routing complexity)

 For the broader coding-model landscape, see our Claude vs GPT vs Gemini comparison and our Claude 3.7 Sonnet benchmark piece.